Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Matron Zeerith Shadowmere

-A powerful house leader who expanded her domain through both conquest and cunning alliances
+A house leader who expanded her domain through both conquest and cunning alliances

 Halisstra Dreadmaiden